-Building an outdoor kitchen is more than an indulgence: These backyard beauties can improve your home’s value.
-Outdoor kitchens typically get a 71% return on investment is impressive.
-REALTORS® and landscape professionals estimate the ROI at 100%, according to the “Remodeling Impact Report” from the National Association of REALTORS®.
+Building an outdoor kitchen is more than an indulgence: These backyard beauties can improve your home's value.
+The return on investment is impressive.
+REALTORS® and landscape professionals estimate the ROI at 100%, according to the 2023 "Remodeling Impact Report: Outdoor Features" from the National Association of REALTORS®.
 And on top homeowners reported a joy score, their level of happiness after the update, at nine out of 10.

 The investment can be a little — or a lot.
 These five outdoor kitchen ideas fit a range of budgets and homes.

 #1 A Tiny Outdoor Kitchen for Limited Spaces

 If you boil down an outdoor kitchen to the basics, what more do you need than a grill, a little oven, cupboard space, and a cozy place to sit?
 This setup does it all efficiently, for $1,000 to about $3,000, if you already have outdoor electricity.
 An electrician will add to the cost.

 Modular kits can be customized somewhat for your backyard.
 Prefabricated and modular options run $4,000 to $10,000, according to Family Handyman.
 They offer some extras, but mostly include a grill or a barbecue island and countertops.